Abstract submission is now closed. Thank you for your submissions!

 - Each author may submit a maximum of two Free Paper and Cornea Day Case Presentations abstracts.
-Only one abstract may be submitted in the Poster and Presented Poster categories.
+Only one abstract may be submitted in the e-Poster and Presented e-Poster categories.

 - Only one Free Paper will be accepted per author for presentation.
-If a second Free Paper abstract is accepted, it will be considered as a Poster.
+If a second Free Paper abstract is accepted, it will be considered as an e-Poster.

-- Oral Presented Poster authors must be present to defend and discuss their paper.
-These presentations will be selected from Free Paper and Poster submissions which the scientific Programme Committee feels would be of particular interest to delegates.
+- Oral Presented e-Poster authors must be present to defend and discuss their paper.
+These presentations will be selected from Free Paper and e-Poster submissions which the Scientific Programme Committee feels would be of particular interest to delegates.

 PRIZES WILL BE AWARDED TO THE BEST CATARACT AND REFRACTIVE POSTER PRESENTATIONS OF THE MEETING.

-- A number of bursaries will be awarded to ESCRS trainee members who have a free paper or poster accepted for presentation at the Virtual Winter Meeting.
+- A number of bursaries will be awarded to ESCRS trainee members who have a Free Paper or e-Poster accepted for presentation at the Winter Meeting.